 The filmarray panel includes, among other things, a test that looks for coronavirus 229E, HKU1, NL63, and OC43, which are just four of the possible versions of coronavirus that can give you a respiratory tract infection.
-It’s important to note that none of these are the Wuhan coronavirus—they’re just different kinds of coronaviruses that cause respiratory tract infections.
+It’s important to note that none of these are COVID-19—they’re just different kinds of coronaviruses that cause respiratory tract infections.

-The Wuhan coronavirus, which has been formally named the 2019 Novel Coronavirus (2019-nCoV), not surprisingly, is different.
-For reasons we’re not sure about, the Wuhan Coronavirus has greater potential to cause pneumonia and other significant complications which can include, yes, death.
+The coronavirus, which has been formally named COVID-19, not surprisingly, is different.
+For reasons we’re not sure about, COVID-19 has greater potential to cause pneumonia and other significant complications which can include, yes, death.
 Is this likely?
 Absolutely not.
 Is it still scary?
 Of course it is.
 Anytime there’s the idea of a virus floating around that seemingly indiscriminately kills some people but not others, it’s very scary.

 How does coronavirus spread?

-Here’s what we know about the coronavirus family, which includes Wuhan coronavirus:
+Here’s what we know about the coronavirus family, which includes COVID-19: